ndhananj/formal_verification_learning_by_doing/PolyML/intro/threads/01_parmap.md

 Here is what the code does.

-It defines a `ParMap` structure.
-It has one main func, `parMap`.

-`parMap` takes a func `f` and list `xs`.
+It makes `ParMap.parMap`.
-It runs `f` on each item in threads.
+It maps `f` on `xs` in threads.
-It keeps the same order of results.
+It keeps the same result order.

-Setup steps inside `parMap`:
+First, it sets up state.

-- Get `n`, the list length.
+- `n`: the list size.

-- Make a mutex `m`.
+- `m`: a mutex (a lock).

-- Make a cond var `cv`.
+- `cv`: a cond var.

-- Make an array `out` of `NONE`.
+- `out`: an array of options.

-- Make a ref `remaining = n`.
+- `remaining`: a ref count.

-The helper `put (i, y)` does this:
+Then it defines `put`.

 - Lock the mutex.

-- Store `SOME y` at index `i`.
+- Write `SOME y` to slot `i`.

-- Decrement `remaining` by one.
+- Drop `remaining` by one.

-- If none remain, broadcast on `cv`.
+- If none left, `broadcast` on `cv`.

 - Unlock the mutex.

-One part is elided by `...`.
-That part should spawn the threads.
-Each thread runs `f x` for one item.
-Then each thread calls `put (i, y)`.
+Then it spawns one thread per item.

+- `spawn (i, x)` uses `Thread.Thread.fork`.

+- The func is `fn () => put (i, f x)`.

+- The `[]` gives default fork opts.

+- It builds pairs `(i, x)` with `zip`.

+- It does this by `List.tabulate` and `xs`.

+- It runs `List.app` to spawn all.

-After spawn, the main thread waits:
+Then the main thread waits.

 - Lock the mutex.

-- While work remains, wait on `cv`.
+- While work stays, call `wait cv`.

 - Unlock the mutex.

-Then it builds the result list.
+Last, it builds the result list.

-It reads each slot from `out`.
+- Read each `out` slot by index.

-It uses `valOf` to extract each value.
+- Use `valOf` to get the value.

-This gives results in the input order.
+- Now all slots hold `SOME y`.

+- So `valOf` is safe here.

+What each term means.

+- mutex: a lock for one-at-a-time use.

+- cond var: a wait and signal tool.

+- broadcast: wake all who now wait.

+- wait: sleep till some thread signals.

+- ref: a box you can set and read.

+- option: `SOME v` or `NONE` mark.

+- `valOf`: get the `v` from `SOME v`.

+- spawn/fork: start a new thread.

+- zip: pair two lists, item by item.

+- tabulate: make a list from a gen.

+- app: run a func for each item.

+- race: two threads touch data at once.

-The demo shows a use case:
+The special use of `out`.

-- Build `input = [1..8]`.

-- Map with `x*x` in parallel.

-- Print the eight square numbers.

-Key points to note:
+- `out` is a join board.

+- Each index maps to one task.

+- Threads fill their own slots.

-- The mutex guards shared state.
+- The lock makes each write safe.

+- The wait ends when all slots fill.

+- Read back by index to keep order.

+Why order is kept.

+- Each input gets a fixed index.

+- Each thread writes to that index.

-- The cond var lets the main wait.
+- The read uses the same index.

+- So results match the input order.

+Edge notes.

-- It spawns `n` threads at once.
+- This spawns `n` threads at once.

-- Huge lists may harm run time.
+- Huge `n` can harm speed or memory.

-- A pool could help with scale.
+- A pool could cap threads and help.

+- If `f` throws, a thread may die.

+- Then `remaining` may not reach zero.

+- In that case, the main would block.

+- You may want catch and mark fails.